jgm/pandoc/doc/lua-filters.md

 :   the block element

 `filter`:
-:   a lua filter (table of functions) to be applied within
+:   a lua filter (table of functions) to be applied within the
-    the block element
+    block element

 Returns: the transformed block element

-### walk_inline {#walk_inline}
+### walk\_inline

 `walk_inline (element, filter)`

 Apply a filter inside an inline element, walking its contents.

 Parameters: